cybprom/Wildtours/README.md

-# Widtours
+# WildTours
-This is a simple WidlifeTour website
+This is a simple WildlifeTour website